 However, there are several factors that are pushing Japan towards the idea that content marketing is paramount for a company’s success.
 For example, the 91.28% Internet penetration level and the gathering of communities on platforms like LINE, Instagram, Twitter, and Snow.
 Social media is the channel where the importance of content marketing will most likely set foot in Japan.

 Wondering what kind of content is the most appropriate in Japan according to each social media platform used?

 FACEBOOK: Facebook groups are very popular in Japan especially for business purposes.
 Whether you are interested in B2B or B2C you should take this SNS into account.
 Furthermore in Japan, video content on this platform generates 7 times more engagement than any other type of content.

 Artificial intelligence is booming in Japan and it has been adopted as one of the government’s bets to revolutionize the economy.
 The AI market is predicted to grow up to JPY87 trillion by 2030.
 The adoption of new technologies for automated marketing and personalized user experience can pave the way for more customized content.
-The benefits of this will probably be seen in more targeted and relevant reach, increased CTR and conversions.
-It is estimated that in the Asia Pacific area, 20% of all business-oriented content will be generated by artificial intelligence by the end of 2018.
+The benefits of this will probably be seen in more targeted and relevant reach, increased CTR, and conversions.
+It was estimated that in the Asia Pacific area, 20% of all business-oriented content was generated by artificial intelligence in 2018.

 - AI can help companies identify what their target persona likes and dislikes are.

 - It predicts which topics are more successful for a specific audience.